 Savings (rainy day fund, investments)

-Averaging your total spending for each category over the last 3 months will help to smooth out any out-of-the-ordinary transactions that happened in one month or another.
+Averaging your total spending for each category over the last three months will help to smooth out any out-of-the-ordinary transactions that happened in one month or another.
 This is your starting point.

 Avoid the urge to do this in your head.
 The numbers don’t lie.
 Spend the time and embrace it.